 For course descriptions, please view the most recent university catalog.

-The Education Administration program curriculum has been designed, in part, to help students prepare for and be successful in taking the CalAPA.
+The program curriculum has been designed, in part, to help students prepare for and be successful in taking the CalAPA.
 Students will take CalAPA cycles as part of their work in Leadership Labs, in conjunction with supporting coursework.
 While the program will support students in CalAPA preparation, students are solely responsible for completing CalAPA registration and paying for each cycle of the test.